 12. Which of the following qualifies as taking appropriate action in relation to health and safety matters?

-a.
-Possibility of unlimited fines for non-compliance, which are uninsurable
+Possibility of unlimited fines for non-Compliance, which are uninsurable

 13. Employers are required to disclose information to safety representatives, which is necessary for them to carry out their functions.
 This does not include one of the following: